 The proposal

-The proposed project footprint is about 15 hectares and is adjacent to Powerlink’s Tully Substation.
+The proposed project footprint is about nine hectares and is adjacent to Powerlink’s Tully Substation.
 The project is expected to have a 200+MW capacity – enough to power about 15,000 homes for four hours – and is the largest standalone BESS currently proposed for Far North Queensland.

 Project location